-The fuel tank is located beneath the cockpit deck, in the center of the boat.
-To inspect the hose connections, raise the access panel.
+There is a fuel tank located under the deck behind the stern seat.
+To inspect the hose connections, remove the stern seat leanback.
 Your Nautique dealer should perform all fuel tank service.

-Explosion or fire can occur under certain conditions, causing death or serious injury:
+Explosion or fire can occur under certain

-- · Turn the engine OFF. - DO NOT smoke or allow open flame or sparks within 50 feet (15 meters) of the refueling area. - · DO NOT refuel unattended, avoid contact and spilling. - · DO NOT refuel indoors. - DO NOT use a plastic funnel. - DO NOT allow any spilled fuel to remain on your boat's finish. - DO NOT allow a fuel system problem to go unchecked. - Always maintain contact with the fuel nozzle and the fuel tank to prevent electrostatic spark.
+- conditions, causing death or serious injury: - Turn the engine OFF. - DO NOT smoke or allow open flame or sparks within 50 feet (15 meters) of the refueling area. - DO NOT refuel unattended, avoid contact and spilling. - DO NOT refuel indoors. - DO NOT use a plastic funnel. - DO NOT allow any spilled fuel to remain on your boat's finish. - DO NOT allow a fuel system problem to go unchecked. - Always maintain contact with the fuel nozzle and the fuel tank to prevent electrostatic spark.